-Amazonians tribes have consumed Ayahuasca for centuries.
+Amazonian tribes have consumed Ayahuasca for centuries.
 The brew is made by mixing Banisteriopsis caapi, an Amazonian vine, and other roots such as “chacruna (Psychotria viridis)” or “chagropanga (Diplopterys cabrerana).”
-This concoction contains DMT, a chemical compound which produces hallucinatory states.
+This concoction contains DMT, a chemical compound that produces hallucinatory states.
 Ayahuasca was prescribed and administered by Amazonian shamans for healing.
 In some tribes, only shamans are allowed to drink it, while in others, the patients are also given a dose.

 Amazonians consider shamanism a fine calling.
-For such purpose, the initiated shaman goes through rigorous training.
+For this purpose, the initiated shaman goes through rigorous training.
 Under the guidance of a mentor, the apprentice periodically takes small doses of Ayahuasca.
 These learning rituals, which may last for over a year, catapult the initiated into the mysteries of the Netherworld.
 During trance, the apprentice optimizes his own dialogue with the Gods, which eventually enables him to heal.
 After completing this mentorship, the shaman is ready.
-Whenever people are ill, he goes into a trance, and asks the spirits to reveal what is wrong with each patient.
+Whenever people are ill, he goes into a trance and asks the spirits to reveal what is wrong with each patient.
 The divinity tells the shaman how to heal them.

 The effects unleash after thirty minutes.
 Every experience is unique but many consider it a journey of self-discovery, seizing emotional healing, and a personal purpose.
 This transcendental event is accompanied by visions, colors, geometric patterns, etc. Taking ayahuasca is often depicted as having the equivalent of 10 years of psychotherapy in just one day.